Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README.md

 ### Scenario

 In this sample, we would protect an ASP.Net Core Web API using the Microsoft Identity Platform.
-The Web API will be protected using Azure Active Directory OAuth Bearer Authorization.
+The Web API will be protected using Microsoft Entra ID OAuth Bearer Authorization.
 The API will support authenticated users with Work and School accounts.
 Further on the API will also call a downstream API (Microsoft Graph) on-behalf of the signed-in user to provide additional value to its client apps.

 ### Overview

-This sample presents an ASP.NET core Web API, protected by Azure AD OAuth Bearer Authorization, that also calls the Microsoft Graph on-behalf of the signed-in user.
+This sample presents an ASP.NET core Web API, protected by Microsoft Entra ID OAuth Bearer Authorization, that also calls the Microsoft Graph on-behalf of the signed-in user.
 The Web API is called by a .NET Desktop WPF application.

 Both applications use the Microsoft Authentication Library [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) to sign-in user and obtain a JWT access token through the [OAuth 2.0](https://docs.microsoft.com/azure/active-directory/develop/active-directory-protocols-oauth-code) protocol.